 An important aspect of snake behaviour is that they utilize smell to track prey.
 They smell using their patented forked tongues, which collect airborne particles for the vomeronasal organ (Jacobson’s organ) in the mouth to decipher.

-Other interesting snake facts: Their forked tongue not only allows them to smell and taste simultaneously, but gives them directional sense.
-That’s why you see their tongues continuously active they’re gauging the particles around them from the air, ground, and water, analyzing the environment to determine if prey or predators are in their vicinity.
+Their forked tongue not only allows them to smell and taste simultaneously, but gives them directional sense.
+That’s why you see their tongues continuously active.
+They’re gauging the particles around them from the air, ground and water, analyzing the environment to determine if prey or predators are in their vicinity.

 All snakes are carnivorous, feasting on small animals like frogs, birds, fish, insects, small mammals, and even other snakes.
 Thanks to a lack of teeth, snakes can’t bite or tear their food, swallowing their prey whole instead.
 Snake behaviour tends not to be aggressive so long as you keep your distance from the most dangerous varieties!

-Don’t feel bad for snakes and their lack of limbs legs and arms would just slow them down.
 Different snakes use different modes of locomotion to slither through their environments.
-Without the gait of a limbed animal, snakes have distinct and discrete movements from other animals, with transitions that are more abrupt.
+Without the gait of a limbed animal, snakes have distinct and discrete movements from other animals with transitions that are more abrupt.
 A common snake habitat is an underground burrow, but many are aquatic.

 In terms of snake control and snake relocation on your property, your first step should be to remove anything that might act as a snake habitat.
 That means removing hiding spots like piles of firewood, piles of debris, high grass, and wild vegetation.
 With nowhere to hide, snake relocation is likely.

 To keep snakes from entering your home, seal cracks and gaps along the exterior walls with mesh or caulk.
-Be sure to eliminate potential food sources remember your snake facts, they only eat meat meaning any rodent or pest infestations nearby (we specialize in these services, too!
+Be sure to eliminate potential food sources remember your snake facts.
+They only eat meat meaning it’s best you deal with any other rodent or pest infestations nearby.
+Don’t forget, we specialize in these services, too!

 I want to take a moment to commend Technician 'D', who takes remarkably good care when servicing our buildings.
 He is thorough, kind, and gives us feedback to make improvements.
 He is invested in the health and safety of our business and we are overwhelmingly pleased with his efforts.